Please provide some copy for this section, please provide some copy for this section, please provide.

 There are two main forms of assessment: formative and summative.

 Formative assessment takes place on a day-to-day basis during teaching and learning.
 It involves teachers using a variety of methods to diagnose specific areas to improve, and supports students in doing so.
-The majority of our formative assessment will be verbal, in lessons, through coaching and conversation and via rich, deep questioning, with teachers providing students with instant, live feedback in response to the misconceptions and errors revealed.
+The majority of our formative assessment will be verbal, in lessons, through coaching and conversation and via deeper questioning, with teachers providing students with instant, live feedback in response to any misconceptions and errors revealed.
 In addition, formative assessment will also be in the form of tasks, quizzes and regular, low-stakes testing.

 Summative assessment provides a judgement about what a student has achieved at the end of a period of time, relative to the specific learning aims for that subject.
-In the majority of subjects, students at Birkdale are assessed more formally, during the internal assessment period, held twice during the school year.
-In Years 7 to 9, these assessments will include a separate “knowledge” test to help us identify gaps and misconceptions, and, depending on the subject, may also include a “fluency of knowledge” section, to assess how effectively the students can apply their knowledge in answering complex questions; this may be in the form of an extended written response or problem solving task.
+In the majority of subjects, students at Birkdale are assessed more formally, during the internal assessment period, held twice during each school year.
+In Years 7 to 9, these assessments will include a separate “knowledge” test to help us identify gaps and misconceptions.
+Depending on the subject, the test may also include a “fluency of knowledge” section, to assess how effectively the students can apply their knowledge in answering complex questions; this may be in the form of an extended written response or problem solving task.
 The assessments during Years 10 and 11, will be designed to complement the requirements of the subject specification for the qualification being studied and will incorporate exam style questions.
 These assessments will summarise attainment at a particular point in time.